Fei-Sheng-Wu/PrintDialogX/README.md

 ```
 //Show PrintDialog with a custom document generation function
-//The function will be used to generate the document synchronously while the dialog is openning
+//The function will be used to generate the document synchronously while the dialog is opening
 if (printDialog.ShowDialog(() => printDialog.Document = GenerateDocument()) == true)
 {
     //When the "Print" button was clicked, the print job was submitted, and the window was closed